Getting started

 String

-A String represents an ordered sequence of characters, represented as Unicode code points.
+A String represents an ordered sequence of characters.
+Characters are understood as “extended grapheme clusters” in the sense of the Unicode, specification.
 Strings must be enclosed between double quotes or single quotes.
 Thus, "abc" and 'abc' represent the same string, which is formed by the concatenation of the three characters a, b and c.
-Code points may correspond to single letters, but they can represent more complex units.
-For example, the string "é" contains one code point, even though it represents a composite character (the letter e + an acute accent).
-Likewise, the string "한글" (the name of the Korean alphabet, in Korean) contains two code points, although it is composed of two syllables, each of which contains three letters.
+Characters may correspond to single letters, but they can represent more complex units.
+For example, the string "é" is treated one character, even though it is composed of the letter e and an acute accent.
+Likewise, the string "한글" (the name of the Korean alphabet, in Korean) contains two characters, although it is composed of two syllables, each of which contains three letters.

 Internally, strings are encoded as UTF-8, which is the most widespread Unicode encoding.
 Source files are also expected to be encoded in UTF-8.